As an amazon associate, I earn affiliate commission, from qualifying purchases

 Step 2: Now need to drain the engine coolant and engine oil from the engine.
 Opening the oil drain plug or port, drain the engine oil.
 Loosening the lower radiator hose, drain the engine coolant.

-Step 3: Need to remove all the components from cylinder head carefully.
-If you are totally newbie, it will be a great idea to take pictures of removing every single part so that later you can reassemble the engine without any hesitations.
+Step 3: Need to remove all the components from the cylinder head carefully.
+If you are a totally newbie, it will be a great idea to take pictures of removing every single part so that later you can reassemble the engine without any hesitation.

 Step 1: For checking the flatness, you should look at the engine block and head.
 We know that the service manual has provided the specification for the engine block and the head.
 If you find that the engine blocks and heads are out of specification you must need to send out the nearby machine shop to the purpose of repairing.

 - Warning: Be careful not to use anything or any tools that will remove metal.
 You should use a scrubber pad mounting surface of the head; because it will be created the sealing problems if the surface becomes irregularities.